Azure/blobxfer/docs/20-yaml-configuration.md

 `blobxfer` command.

-For an in-depth explanation of each option or the associated default value, please see the [CLI Usage](10-cli-udage.md) documentation for the corresponding CLI option.
+For an in-depth explanation of each option or the associated default value, please see the [CLI Usage](10-cli-usage.md) documentation for the corresponding CLI option.

 ## Schema
-The `blobxfer` YAML schema consists of 5 distinct "sections".
+The `blobxfer` YAML schema consists of distinct "sections".
 The following sub-sections will describe each.
-You may combine all 5 sections into the same YAML file if desired as `blobxfer` will only read the required sections to execute the specified command.
+You can combine all sections into the same YAML file if desired as `blobxfer` will only read the required sections to execute the specified command.

+You can view a complete sample YAML configuration [here](sample_config.yaml).
+Note that the sample configuration file is just a sample and may not contain all possible options.

 #### Configuration Sections
 1. [`version`](#version)